protobufjs/protobuf.js/README.md

   ```

 * **Message.toObject**(message: `Message` [, options: `ConversionOptions`]): `Object`<br />
-  converts a **runtime message** to an arbitrary **plain JavaScript object** for interoperability with other libraries or storage.
+  converts a **message instance** to an arbitrary **plain JavaScript object** for interoperability with other libraries or storage.
 The resulting plain JavaScript object *might* still satisfy the requirements of a valid message depending on the actual conversion options specified, but most of the time it does not.

   ```js
   var object = AwesomeMessage.toObject(message, {